Duration: 14 days

 Experience supporting Windows 8 client desktops and deploying and managing applications, both physical and virtual.

-Have solid understanding of TCP/IP and networking concepts.
+Have a solid understanding of TCP/IP and networking concepts.

 Have a solid understanding of Windows and Active Directory Domain Services (AD DS), for example, domain user accounts, domain vs. local user accounts, user profiles, and group membership.